 Nicolas Terry is one of the permanent bloggers at the HealthLawProf blog, where he will be cross-posting.
 He is the Hall Render Professor of Law at the Indiana University Robert H. McKinney School of Law.

 Katharine Van Tassel is the Editor of the Health Law Prof Blog, as well as a Contributing Editor of the blog Bio Law: Law and the Life Sciences, and will be cross-posting material here.
-She is a Professor of Law at the University of Akron.
+She is the Director of Health Law Programs at Creighton University School of Law.

 Petrie-Flom Center student fellows will be posting regularly here on Bill of Health.
 Our current student bloggers are: